nxtdxve/M306-Buenzli/README.md

  ```bash
    git clone git@github.com:nxtdxve/M306-Buenzli.git
 ```
  Open the project in a virtual environment.
-Put the sdat- and ESL-Files in the data directory if this is the first time you're using the software.
+Put the SDAT-Files and ESL-Files in the data direcotry, which needs to be located in the root directory of the project, if this is the first time you're using the software.
 If you changed the language you'll have to restart the software.

 ## Technologies Used
 - Python